Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 <div class="about-me-content">
   <div class="intro-text">
     Hello!
 I am a First-Year Machine Learning PhD student at <a href="https://mbzuai.ac.ae/" class="institution-link">MBZUAI</a>, advised by <a href="https://zhiqiangshen.com/" class="advisor-link">Prof. Zhiqiang Shen</a>.
 I am also closely working with my friend <a href="https://xxfchen.github.io/XiaofuChen/" class="collaborator-link">Xiaofu Chen</a>.
-    My research vision centers on advancing Native Multimodal Foundation Modelsthat to unify <strong>understanding, generateion reasoning, planning and action across diverse modalities.</strong>.
-Ambitiously, in the future, this type of models could be extended in both digital and real worlds.
+    My research vision centers on advancing Native Multimodal Foundation Models that unify <strong>understanding, generation, reasoning, planning, and action across diverse modalities.</strong> Ambitiously, in the future, this type of models could be extended in both digital and real worlds.
 I am also interested in bridging the gap between high-performance unified intelligence and computational <strong>efficiency</strong>.
   </div>

   <div class="background-text">
     Previously, I earned my Bachelor’s degree from <a href="https://www.dtu.dk/english/" class="institution-link">Technical University of Denmark</a>, where I was fortunate to be supervised by <a href="https://dimipapa.github.io/" class="advisor-link">Prof. Dim P. Papadopoulos</a>.
-Meanwhile, I was lucky to collarating with <a href="https://scholar.google.com/citations?user=EyZqU9gAAAAJ&hl=en" class="advisor-link">Dr.Gen Luo</a> and <a href="https://scholar.google.com/citations?user=lRSD7PQAAAAJ&hl=en" class="advisor-link">Prof.Rongrong Ji</a> on efficient deep learning researches during my bachelor.
+Meanwhile, I was lucky to be collaborating with <a href="https://scholar.google.com/citations?user=EyZqU9gAAAAJ&hl=en" class="advisor-link">Dr.Gen Luo</a> and <a href="https://scholar.google.com/citations?user=lRSD7PQAAAAJ&hl=en" class="advisor-link">Prof.Rongrong Ji</a> on efficient deep learning research during my bachelor.

     <details class="background-toggle">
       <summary>More about my earlier journey...</summary>
       <div class="toggle-content">
         I spent an intense and rewarding year at the <strong>University of Edinburgh</strong> studying pure mathematics and physics—an experience that sparked my passion for science and technology, deepened my curiosity about the unknown, I was curious and wanted to explore <strong>String Theory</strong> at that time, this one year ultimately shaped who I am today.
-Before Edinburgh, while enrolled in a Bio-Medicine program at the <strong>University of Queensland</strong> and preparing for the UCAT test to be addimitted into the university's medical school, I failed at the end.
-As I only focused on managing a high-street multi-brand boutique which was located in Brisbane's Southbank near the casino, and was far more focused on business than on study and research; that Edinburgh year changed my priorities and set me on a research path, thanks to the advice, encourage and supports of my academic personal tutor <a href="https://webhomes.maths.ed.ac.uk/~apires/" class="advisor-link">Prof.Ana Rita Pires</a> when I was at Edinburgh. <strong>Anyway, all those past experiences have made me who I am today.</strong>
+Before Edinburgh, while enrolled in a Bio-Medicine program at the <strong>University of Queensland</strong> and preparing for the UCAT test to be admitted into the university's medical school, I failed at the end.
+As I only focused on managing a high-street multi-brand boutique which was located in Brisbane's Southbank near the casino, and was far more focused on business than on study and research; that Edinburgh year changed my priorities and set me on a research path, thanks to the advice, encouragement and support of my academic personal tutor <a href="https://webhomes.maths.ed.ac.uk/~apires/" class="advisor-link">Prof.Ana Rita Pires</a> when I was at Edinburgh. <strong>Anyway, all those past experiences have made me who I am today.</strong>
       </div>
     </details>
   </div>